Frequently Asked Questions

 The Admission Committee examines an application for additional indicators of a student’s potential to succeed in law school.
 Such indicators include the difficulty of the discipline studied and the upward trend in academic performance.
 The amount of time a student spent involved in extra-curricular activities and/or employment while in undergraduate school (thus decreasing the student’s study time), graduate work, and other maturing experiences are also considered by the Committee.
 LSAT score must be from a test taken within the last five years.

 It is important for the applicant to note that the quality of the applicant pool varies from year to year.
 The admission committee considers many factors in addition to LSAT and undergraduate GPA when making admission decisions.
 With this in mind, applicants may use the statistics from entering first-year class to get a general idea of how competitive they may be for admission if only LSAT scores and GPA are considered.

-No, however, the law school has rolling admissions so admissions decisions are made on a continuous basis once an applicant's file becomes complete.
+No. However, the law school has rolling admissions, so admissions decisions are made on a continuous basis once an applicant’s file becomes complete.
 Some decisions may be made as early as December.
-We begin receiving applications September 15.
-February 28th is the ultimate deadline to submit your application, personal statement, resume and any addendum(s).
-Your law school report (CAS) and two letters of recommendations can be received at a date no later than April 1.
-Applicants are encouraged to submit applications by the December 31st priority deadline as seats fill quickly and scholarships are awarded early in the admissions process.
+We begin receiving applications on September 1st.
+March 14th is the ultimate deadline to submit your application, personal statement, resume and any addenda.
+Your credential assembly service (CAS) report and two letters of recommendation can be received at a date no later than April 1st.
+Applicants are encouraged to submit applications by the December 31st priority deadline, as seats fill quickly and scholarships are awarded early in the admissions process.
 There is no application fee charged prior to the priority deadline.

 Samford University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Juris Doctor Degree.
 It has been accredited by the American Bar Association since 1949 and has been a member of the Association of American Law Schools since 1952.
 Because all of these certification requirements are met, a Cumberland School of Law graduate is eligible to take the bar examination in any state.